This page contains a PDF, which requires

 - Most students complete the program in three and one-third years.

-- Our Davenport, Iowa, Campus program is 10 trimesters long.
+- Palmer College of Chiropractic’s main campus in Davenport, Iowa program is 10 trimesters long.

-- Our San Jose, Calif., and Port Orange, Fla., Campus programs are 13 quarters long.
+- Palmer College of Chiropractic West, in San Jose, Calif., and Palmer College of Chiropractic Florida, in Port Orange, Fla. programs are 13 quarters long.

 How much is tuition?